Conversion of Gaussian states under incoherent Gaussian operations

-Now, we are in a position to give the result on coversion of pure states under IGOs which offers an affirmative answer to the open question on coherence conversion in infinite dimensional systems \cite{Bau, DBG}.
+Our first result provides a complete classification of conversion for pure Gaussian states.
+This offers an affirmative answer to the open question on coherence conversion in continuous-variable systems \cite{Bau,DBG}.
+This question is to study how can we determine if there exists an $\text{IGO}$ $\Phi$ such that $\Phi(\rho(V_1,d_1))=\sigma(V_2,d_2)$ for pure Gaussian states $\rho(V_1,d_1)$ and $\sigma(V_2,d_2)$.